JuliaDiff/ChainRulesCore.jl/docs/src/rule_author/superpowers/mutation_support.md

 ### Example
 For example, consider the primal function with:
 1. takes two `Ref`s
-2. doubles the first one inplace
+2. doubles the first one in place
 3. overwrites the second one's value with the literal 5.0
 4. returns the first one